Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 Display threshold

-The marker is displyaed only when the magnitude of a sensor state vector is greater than or equal to this threshold.
+Displays the marker only when the sensor state vector magnitude meets or exceeds this threshold.

 Offset

-The following is a description of the source code of the controller RttImuStateSubscriber that we introduced.
+Let’s examine the source code of the RttImuStateSubscriber controller we introduced.

 #include <sensor_msgs/Imu.h>

-These headers are the same as Step 4 in which the target data type and object are the same.
+These are the same as Step 4, which uses the same data types and objects.

 #include <random>

-The rest of the headers are required for subscribing to the topic as in step 3.
+The remaining headers are required for topic subscription, as in Step 3.

 accelSensor = body->findDevice<AccelerationSensor>();

-If the acceleration sensor is found, prepare for the model vibration process.
+If an acceleration sensor is found, we prepare for the model vibration process:

 }